microsoft/wsl-plugin-sample/README.md

 ## Usage

 * Build the plugin dll via Visual Studio or msbuild
-* Open a visual studio develloper command prompt as administrator and sign the plugin via:
+* Open a visual studio developer command prompt as administrator and sign the plugin via:
 `cd path\to\sample-wsl-plugin && powershell .\sign-plugin.ps1 -PluginPath .\x64\Debug\sample-wsl-plugin.dll -Trust`

 * Register the plugin with WSL via: